Provoke (magazine): Issues

 A catalog for the similarly named exhibition, Provoke: Between Protest and Performance, was published in 2016 by Steidl.
-It contains photographs from Provoke and from other photographers including Shomei Tomatsu and Araki, as well as texts from that period and newly written.Provoke: Complete Reprint of 3 Volumes was published in 2018 by Nitesha.
+It contains photographs from Provoke and from other photographers including Shōmei Tōmatsu and Araki, as well as texts both from that period and newly written.

+Provoke: Complete Reprint of 3 Volumes was published in 2018 by Nitesha.
 It is a reprint of the three volumes of Provoke, including all images and all original texts (including those by Takahiko Okada) in Japanese.
 It also includes a supplemental volume with English and Chinese translations of the original Japanese texts.